The Medium Discourses

 16. The Bhagavān asked, “Aniruddha, what was the Tathāgata’s purpose?
 Why did he stay in an undisturbed place under a mountain forest tree or live happily in a grotto where it’s peaceful, without voices, secluded, without bad things, uninhabited, and in accord with sitting in repose?”

-17. The Buddha then addressed them, “All of you, listen closely, and well consider it.
+17. The Buddha then addressed them, “All of you, listen closely, and consider it well.
 I will discern its meaning for you.”

-Aniruddha and the other accepted the teaching and listened.
+Aniruddha and the others accepted the teaching and listened.

 19. “Aniruddha, it’s only for two reasons that the Tathāgata stayed in a undisturbed place under a mountain forest tree or lived happily in a grotto where it was peaceful, without voices, secluded, without bad things, uninhabited, and in accord with sitting in repose.